Build Instructions

 one crypto provider which they need to maintain and learn to develop with.

-The user space and kernel space versions of leancrypto
+The user space and kernel space versions of leancrypto are fully

 independent of each other.
 Neither requires the presence of the other for full